Civ13/civ13-wiki/wiki/Guide_to_Cooking.md

 long as you don't cook with salty water or dried meat, as those will contain salt, and dehydrate you.
-Another benefit is the fact that cooking pot will never go stale or decompose, allowing you to store food indefinitely\!
+Another benefit is the fact that cooking pot will never go stale or decompose, allowing you to store food indefinitely!
 NOTE: Filled wooden bowls will become stale and decomposed if not eaten.

 ## Fridge